 How to Make The Salad

-Wash blueberries and raspberries.
+Wash blueberries, strawberries and raspberries.
 Set aside for assembly.

 Wash mint leaves and finely slice into thin ribbons.